 Mineral water is the somewhat polar opposite of RO water.
 But mineral water also goes through a purification process.
 Therefore, it has high mineral content than regular tap water.

 Most filtration plants use tap water and purify it synthetically and minerals like magnesium and calcium.
 People prefer drinking mineral water due to its taste.
 It is much better than RO water.

 Mineral water is better in terms of taste compared to RO water.
 RO water has been stripped of all the minerals in the final filtration process.

 These minerals are synthetically added to the mineral water, making it taste good.
-There is only the taste difference between the two, and mineral water has minerals.
-But it filters using RO, so there is not much difference between the two.
+There is only a taste difference between the two, and mineral water has minerals.
+But it filters using RO, so there is not much difference between them.

 Reverse Osmosis Water vs. Alkaline Water